Wandering Through the Blue City of Jodhpur

 Getting Lost Was Part of the Fun

-The best part about exploring Jodhpur was that I stopped following maps after some time.
+The best part about exploring Jodhpur was that I stopped following maps after some time and simply walking without a fixed destination.
 Every narrow lane looked interesting enough to walk into.

 The Blue Looked Different Every Few Minutes